wyy-47/DayCountWidget_Garmin/README.md

 ## To do
 1. Notification system.
     a.
 When the count down reach 0.
-2. Refresh after actions in saved events?
-Depends on the memory usage.
+    b. anniversary
+2. Maybe somehow type in the date (or better than pick between 2018-2026)?
 3. Find a way to update teh glance once a day?

 ## Fixed bugs (maybe improve in the future)